grannycart/bibliography/Novels.md

 }
 % The three books above by E.R.
 Burroughs form a trilogy that is basically a total rip-off of Doyle's Lost World.
 These books are overall _terrible_ despite the fact they feature a U-boat.
 The main characters all have exactly the same voice and though each book is told about a different dude, they all sound exactly the same, and they all have the same relationship to the local women.
 % The main distinction from Lost World is a very complicated evolution/tribal system where humans on the lost island evolve through different stages that emigrate to the north end of the island... and then the next generation are laid as eggs that flow down to the south end of the island to hatch as... tadpoles.
 % This is the most creative thing about these three books, and the central mystery that gets revealed.
 It's also incredibly stupid, and hard to fathom why the author thought this would be an interesting piece of sci fi.
-He might as well have set the thing on another planet, it would at least give a believeable undergirding to why the 'humans' are so alien.
+He might as well have set the thing on another planet, it would at least give a believable undergirding to why the 'humans' are so alien.
 % Also, the main antagonists are humanoid demons with giant bat wings that murder each other all the time.
 Both weird AND stupid.